JohnPaulNaiju/Electronics-Mini-Projects/projects/SR-Latch.md

 # SR Latch

+SR latches are fundamental building blocks for computer memory, acting as one-bit memory cells.

 I constructed an SR Latch, a foundational digital memory circuit.
 This project was a practical introduction to sequential logic, demonstrating how feedback between cross-coupled gates creates a bistable element capable of storing a single bit of information.

 ## Visuals 📸